 Wizards' Troy Brown: Recalled from G League

-Brown was recalled from the Capital City Go Go of the G League on Sunday.
+Brown was recalled from the G League and will be available for Saturday's matchup against the Suns.

-With the trade that is sending Kelly Oubre to Phoenix and bringing Trevor Ariza to Washington not yet finalized, the Wizards are fairly light on wing depth.
-Brown should have an opportunity to see some quality minutes Sunday night against the Lakers.
+Brown continues to see spot run for the Wizards, totaling 33 points, 21 rebounds, 11 assists and six steals across 95 minutes.
+He's appeared in two of Washington's past three outings.

 More News